 - Prune belly syndrome: A birth defect that includes undescended testicles, urinary tract problems and poor abdominal muscle development.

-- Ureteropelvic junction obstruction: A blockage between the kidney and the bladder that blocks the flow of urine out of the kidneys.
+- Ureteropelvic junction obstruction: A blockage between the kidney and the ureter that blocks the flow of urine out of the kidneys.

 - Vesicoureteral reflux: A defect in which urine flows backward from the bladder to the kidneys, which can lead to kidney infections and kidney damage.